 The core curriculum addresses the science of the autonomic nervous system, neuroplasticity, positive psychology, nutrition and mindful movement.
 Practical techniques to promote well-being include: breathing, meditation, mindfulness, yoga, relaxation methods, guided imagery, journaling, narrative writing, movement, creative drawing and nutrition.

-CPC will tailor a program to meet the unique needs of your organization.
-Please contact CPC if your organization is interested.
+We can tailor programs to meet the unique needs of your organization.
+Please contact us if your organization is interested.

 Case Study: Volunteers in Medicine (VIM), Great Barrington, MA

-The CPC provided our LifeSchool for Nonprofits curriculum to VIM in three programs to mitigate stress and enhance the health of people in our community.
+The Center for Peace through Culture provided our LifeSchool for Nonprofits curriculum to Volunteers in Medicine in three programs to mitigate stress and enhance the health of people in our community.

 Our first group program worked with mostly Hispanic men, aged 25-60, suffering from hypertension.
 The six experiential sessions, presented in English and Spanish, included the science of the autonomic nervous system, meditation and mindfulness, journaling, nutrition/cooking, and yoga.
 Participants made lifestyle changes that significantly improved their health, including lowering their blood pressure.

-Our second group program of six sessions worked with Hispanic women who were overweight.
+The second group program of six sessions focused on Hispanic women who were overweight.
 Again, we worked in English and Spanish and participants benefited significantly from the camaraderie and support of the group as they became aware of the sources of their stress that resulted in overeating.
 Many established new healthy lifestyle habits that are the foundation for weight loss and overall improvement of health.

 The LifeSchool for Nonprofits curriculum, in conjunction with nutrition, exercise and acupuncture, was highly effective in diminishing the experience of chronic pain.